woodruffw/screenfetch-c/README.md

 screenfetch-c has been extensively tested on Windows 7 (in the Cygwin environment), OS X (10.6 and 10.8), and Linux (see list below).

 There are only a few select sections that still require work.
 They are listed here:
-- GPU detection is not implemented on Linux or BSD (appears as "Unknown").
+- GPU detection is currently experimental on Linux and BSD.
 - Distro detection is not 100% complete, although it's close.
 If screenfetch-c fails to detect a specific distro, try running it with the -D [distro] flag.
 - Package detection requires more in-depth testing on OS X (testing for MacPorts/Fink).